River Studies & Leadership Certificate

 Purpose

-Western is partnering with the River Management Society to offer the River Studies and Leadership Certificate (RSLC), awarded upon completion of river-focused coursework and a river-related professional project.
+Western is partnering with the River Management Society (RMS) to offer the River Studies and Leadership Certificate (RSLC), awarded upon completion of river-focused coursework and a river-related professional project.
 The RMS is a national organization whose mission is to support professionals who study, protect and manage North America's rivers.

 To learn more about what river professionals do, please view this video from #TheRiverIsMyOffice